DHTMLX/gantt-docs/data/web/vue.md

 ### Installation

-- add library to your vue project
+- add the vue-gantt library into your Vue.js project by the following command:

 ~~~js
 npm install @dhtmlx/trial-vue-gantt
 ~~~

-This will install trial version, for commercial one, use "@dhx/vue-gantt"
+This command will install the Trial version, for Commercial one, use "@dhx/vue-gantt"

-- place Gantt tag into the desired page
+- place the Gantt tag into the desired page:

 ~~~html
 import { Gantt, DefaultTheme } from "@dhtmlx/trial-vue-gantt";